graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/errors.md

 object tree into json.
 The GraphQL spec allows for four properties to be returned within each
 error: `message`, `locations`, `path`, and `extensions`.
-The `IDocumentWriter` implementations provided for the [`Newtonsoft.Json`](https://www.nuget.org/packages/GraphQL.NewtonsoftJson) and [`System.Text.Json`](https://www.nuget.org/packages/GraphQL.SystemTextJson) libraries allow you to control the serialization of `ExecutionError`s into the resulting json data by providing an `IErrorInfoProvider` to the constructor of the document writer.
+The `IDocumentWriter` implementations provided for the [`Newtonsoft.Json`](https://www.nuget.org/packages/GraphQL.NewtonsoftJson) and [`System.Text.Json`](https://www.nuget.org/packages/GraphQL.SystemTextJson) packages allow you to control the serialization of `ExecutionError`s into the resulting json data by providing an `IErrorInfoProvider` to the constructor of the document writer.
 The `ErrorInfoProvider` class (default implementation of `IErrorInfoProvider`) contains 5 properties to control serialization behavior: